-- The City will maintain a comprehensive inventory of its physical assets including its useful life, original purchase date and cost, information on its general condition, and the estimated value of replacement.
+The City will maintain a comprehensive inventory of its physical assets including its useful life, original purchase date and cost, information on its general condition, and the estimated value of replacement.
 The City will maintain a replacement schedule by physical asset indicating the replacement cost and its corresponding source of funding.
-The replacement - replacement cost and its corresponding source of funding.
-The replacement schedule will be reviewed annually and budgeted as part of the City's biennial budgeting process. - 3.
-The City will maintain its physical assets at a level adequate to protect the City's capital investment and minimize future maintenance and replacement costs and provide for the timely maintenance and orderly replacement of capital and equipment from current revenues or equipment reserve funds where possible. - Equipment reserve funds will be maintained at levels sufficient to meet scheduled equipment replacement and ensure public and employee safety and to prevent a deterioration in City assets. - 5.
+The replacement schedule will be reviewed annually and budgeted as part of the City's biennial budgeting process.
+The City will maintain its physical assets at a level adequate to protect the City's capital investment and minimize future maintenance and replacement costs and provide for the timely maintenance and orderly replacement of capital and equipment from current revenues or equipment reserve funds where possible.
+Equipment reserve funds will be maintained at levels sufficient to meet scheduled equipment replacement and ensure public and employee safety and to prevent a deterioration in City assets.
 Accounting and tracking of City assets are codified under Administrative Code Section 100-31.